The Layoff Lady

 Getting Your Patter Down

-After you've chatted with your inner circle--those people with whom you share your raw and uncut thoughts, feelings, and worries--it’s time to think about how you talk about this with all the rest of the people.
-It is those people who make random comments, who don't really know how layoffs go, and who might be trying to be helpful or supportive or to give you advice on a situation that is foreign to them.
-These conversations may be rough for you, especially if you're feeling vulnerable.
+After you've chatted with your inner circle, it’s time to think about addressing this topic with everyone else.
+This includes people who make random comments about your situation, those who don't really know how layoffs work, and the ones who genuinely want to help but may not have the best advice.
+These conversations may be rough, especially if you feel vulnerable.
 Your goal may be to get through the awkwardness and move on to other topics.

-To prepare, it is helpful to have an idea of how to respond.
+To prepare, it is helpful to know how to respond.
 Here are a few suggestions for talking points to get you through.

 • You were not fired, discarded, cut loose, or shitcanned.
 These words imply that you did something terrible enough to get fired or that you’re mad because something awful was done to you.